Piano Concerto No. 5 (Beethoven): III. Rondo: Allegro ma non troppo

 Like the Appassionata sonata and the Violin Concerto, the score is notated with attacca to indicate little to no break with the previous movement which did not end with complete closure.

-The final movement of the concerto is a seven-part rondo form (ABACABA).
+The final movement of the concerto is a seven-part hybrid between a sonata form and a rondo form (ABACABA).
 The solo piano introduces the main theme before the orchestra affirms the soloist's statement.
 The rondo's B-section begins with piano scales before the orchestra again responds.
 The C-section is much longer, presenting the theme from the A-section in three different keys before the piano performs a passage of arpeggios.
+Consistent with a sonata form, the C-section acts as a development of the main theme.
 Rather than finishing with a strong entrance from the orchestra, the trill ending the cadenza dies away until the introductory theme reappears, played first by the piano and then the orchestra.
 In the last section, the theme undergoes variation before the concerto ends with a short cadenza and robust orchestral response.